forest-lang/forest-compiler/README.md

 A few reasons.
 I work on Cycle.js and build apps with it.
 I wanted to build a visual editor for Cycle.js, but also wanted to be able to edit a textual representation.
 Rather than retrofitting a complex system to enable that on top of a language with suboptimal semantics, I preferred to start fresh.

-I also started working more with Elm, and while I really like a lot of aspects of Elm's type system and syntax, I missed being able to build applications as dataflow graphs.
+I also started working more with Elm, and while I like many aspects of Elm's type system and syntax, I missed being able to build applications as dataflow graphs.

 On top of all of that, I have a keen interest in making games on the web, but I am frustrated by the memory model in JavaScript.
 The hiccups introduced by uncontrollable stop the world garbage collection tear at my soul.
 I view WebAssembly as an amazing opportunity to eliminate much of the cruft that bloats the web platform.